COURSE INFORMATION

 Attendance Requirement: 75%

-Course Description: Introduction to Economics I: This is an introductory microeconomics course.
-The aim of the course is to develop an understanding of elementary microeconomic analysis and its applications.
-By the end of the term, the student will have acquired a basic understanding of the main microeconomic topics, including analysis of the consumer, the firm, the economics of public sector and product markets.
+Course Description: This is an introductory microeconomics course.
+The aim of the course is to develop an understanding of elementary microeconomics analysis and its applications.
+By the end of the term, the student will have acquired a basic understanding of the main microeconomics topics, including analysis of the consumer, the firm, the economics of public sector and product markets.
 The material covered as part of this course will help students to organize their ideas about economics.

 BASIC CONCEPTS OF THE COURSE